frugurt-lang/frugurt/docs/src/03-object-oriented-programming/01-index.md

 # Object oriented programming

-Frugurt's main goal is to present entirely different approach to OOP, using the best sides of scripting and compiled languages.
+Frugurt's main goal is to present an entirely different approach to OOP, using the best sides of scripting and compiled languages.

 This chapter explains my take on OOP.